muehmar/pojo-builder/README.md

 Generates advanced builders for your immutable data classes or Java 16 records.

-REMARK: This is a fork of the pojo-extension project, which will contain only the builder part.
-The description gets updated as soon as the migration is finished.
+The processor distinguishes between required and optional properties/fields in a class or record.
+The generated builder ensures during compile time, that all required properties are set, so you will no longer forgot to set a property which is needed.
+Also in case of refactoring, adding new required properties will fail the build for every usage of the builder until the new property is set for every object creation.
+This can also be achieved with the optional properties, i.e. one can force the initialization of all optional properties.

 ## Usage

 ### Dependency

-Add the `pojo-extension-annotations` module as compile-time dependency and register the `pojo-extension` module as annotation processor.In gradle this would look like the following:
+Add the `pojo-builder-annotations` module as compile-time dependency and register the `pojo-builder` module as annotation processor.
+In gradle this would look like the following:

 ```
 dependencies {
-    compileOnly "io.github.muehmar:pojo-extension-annotations:0.15.1"
+    compileOnly "io.github.muehmar:pojo-builder-annotations:x.x.x"
-    annotationProcessor "io.github.muehmar:pojo-extension:0.15.1"
+    annotationProcessor "io.github.muehmar:pojo-builder:x.x.x"
 }
 ```

-### Data class
+### Class / Record annotation

-Annotate a simple data class:
+The `@PojoBuilder` annotation is a class level annotation:

 ```
-@PojoExtension
+@PojoBuilder
-public class Customer implements CustomerExtension {
+public class Customer {
 private final String name;
 private final String email;
 private final Optional<String> nickname;